-The solar sensor on top of the instrument panel near the windshield, monitors the solar heat.
+The solar sensor, on top of the instrument panel near the windshield, monitors the solar heat.
+Do not cover the solar sensor or the system will not work properly.

 The climate control system uses the sensor information to adjust the temperature, fan speed, recirculation, and air delivery mode for best comfort.